Your ABA Agency Has Billing Rates. But Do You Have a UCR?

 That distinction matters more than most leaders realize.

-This model (billing a single standard charge to all payers) is the industry standard for healthcare providers.
-And for ABA agencies billing under CPT codes 97151 through 97158, it’s not optional.
+This model, billing a single standard charge to all payers, is the industry standard for healthcare providers.
+And for ABA agencies billing under CPT codes 97151 through 97158, it isn't optional.

 What Most ABA Agencies Actually Have

-When we ask some ABA agency leaders what their billing rates are, the answers we often hear usually sound something like this:
+When we ask ABA agency leaders what their billing rates are, the answers usually sound something like this:

-None of these is a usual and customary rate.
-And none of them are compliant.
+None of these describes a usual and customary rate.
+And none of them holds up as compliant.

-What these agencies have are contracted rates — amounts negotiated with or accepted from individual payers.
-They may have default entries in a practice management system that someone entered years ago.
-What they don’t have is a documented, benchmarked, defensible standard charge that was deliberately set and can be justified if someone asks.
+What these agencies have are contracted rates, amounts negotiated with or accepted from individual payers.
+They may have default entries in a practice management system that someone typed in years ago.
+What they don't have is a documented, benchmarked, defensible standard charge that was deliberately set and can be justified if someone asks.

 Why It Matters